evennia/evennia/evennia/contrib/utils/git_integration/README.md

 git pull
 ```

-Of course, your game directory must be a git directory to begin with for this command to function.
+The repositories you want to work with, be it only your local mygame repo, only Evennia core, or both, must be git directories for the command to function.
+If you are only interested in using this to get upstream Evennia changes, only the Evennia repository needs to be a git repository.
 [Get started with version control here.](https://www.evennia.com/docs/1.0-dev/Coding/Version-Control.html)

 ## Dependencies